 Did you enjoy using the product?
 Yes

 Would you recommend the product to a friend?
-Possibly, but tell them not to use biological washing liquid.
+Yes

 Use this box to explain your overall score

-Not as expensive as some, and good performance, but durability is a concern, making them feel like less good value for money overall.
+Not as expensive as some, and good performance, and now durability is no longer a concern, I think they're very good overall.

 About the tester